Dan Sullivan (U.S. senator): Foreign policy

 In July 2017, Sullivan co-sponsored the Israel Anti-Boycott Act (s.
 720), which would have made it a federal crime for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the occupied territories if protesting actions by the Israeli government.

 On June 6, 2021, Sullivan and Senators Tammy Duckworth and Christopher Coons visited Taipei in an U.S. Air Force C-17 Globemaster III transport to meet President Tsai Ing-wen and Minister Joseph Wu during the pandemic outbreak of Taiwan to announce President Joe Biden's donation plan of 750,000 COVID-19 vaccines included in the global COVAX program.

-On March 14, 2025, Sullivan warned British Columbia not to "mess with Alaska", even as state Republicans reaffirmed their friendship with the province.
-He proposed cutting off ferry service to Victoria and Nanaimo, noting that this was done during the COVID-19 pandemic.
+In November 2023, Sullivan introduced an amendment blocking Russian seafood processed in China from being used in federal school lunch programs.
+The amendment passed the Senate.

+In March 2025, during the 2025–2026 United States trade wars with Canada and Mexico, Sullivan said the federal government might suspend a rule (in the Passenger Vessel Services Act of 1886) so that Alaskan cruises could bypass Canadian ports: "Canada, you don't want to mess with Alaska.
+If you do, we're going to work hard on having our cruise ships bypass your ports, and that'll help our economy tremendously, it'll help our tourism industry tremendously, and it'll really hurt their tourism."
+In April 2025, Sullivan voted in support of Trump's tariffs on Canada.

+Sullivan has supported the Trump administration in the 2026 Iran war.
+Sullivan's stated rationale for the war is that Iran has been hostile to the US for decades and should be prevented from having nuclear weapons or ballistic missiles.
+He voted against war powers resolutions that were intended to limit the war unless congressional consent was obtained.
+Sullivan's office defended his vote, saying he has supported broad presidential authority in protecting US national security interests regardless of the president's political party.

 Gun policy

-Dan Sullivan receiving a commemorative gun during a Friends of the NRA event in Alaska.
+Dan Sullivan receiving a commemorative gun during a Friends of NRA event in Alaska.

 In the 2014 Senate campaign in Alaska, the NRA Political Victory Fund declined to make an endorsement.
 The NRA gave Begich an "A−" grade and Sullivan an "AQ" rating, the "Q" indicating the rating was qualified because Sullivan had no voting record at the time.

-Health care and public health
+Health care

 Sullivan opposed the Affordable Care Act and has voted to repeal it.